LDiazN/ParkourShooter/README.md

 ## Sliding

+Sliding allows the character to reduce the size of its capsule collider (making it harder to hit and able to slide between short ceillings) while also adding a speed boost in a specific direction for a short amount of time, which might be useful to hide behind covers on a frenzy battle.
+Since the player can slide under surfaces with smaller roofs, crounching is implemented as well to handle situations where the slide finish under a small ceil.

+For sliding, I have a parameter for the sliding max speed, once the player triggers a slide, it sets the velocity of the player to its forward direction at this max speed.
+I also reset some movement properties, like ground friction and breaking deceleration for walking to 0, so it slides for more time.
+At this point I also call the `BeginSlideBP` method which is a blueprint implementable method that starts the updating process in blueprints and manage animations.
+More on that later.

+Now that the player enters in sliding mode, a continous force is added each frame.
+The force of the slide is determined by the steepness of the terrain, meaning that if the player is on a hill, they will slide for a longer period of time than if they were on flat ground.
+To do this I take the floor normal and use it to compute a vector that points downwards the hill.
+For this I use a neat vector trick: I take the cross product between the surface normal and the up vector, and since the cross product returns a vector perpendicular to both of its inputs, then this vector will be in the XY plane and the surface plane at the same time.
+Now, taking the cross product between this new vector and the surface normal again will yield a vector that is perpendicular to the previous one and the normal, and thus pointing downwards or upwards depending on the surface normal.
+To ensure that it points downwards the hill, we can check if the Z component is positive.
+If it is, we multiply the resulting direction vector by -1.

 ## Vaulting
 The vaulting system helps the player to jump over objects that are too tall to reach by a single jump but not so tall that they are unreachable.
 When the player is near an edge, they can grab the edge to jump over it.